andrewrk/zig-general-purpose-allocator/README.md

     corresponding frees
   - vary whether or not the backing allocator succeeds
   - how much memory capacity it goes up to
-* For small objects, instead of unmapping memory, keep the memory mapped but give the resident memory back.
-* For small objects, do not re-use slots.
-Allocate new pages instead.
 * When allocating new pages for small objects, if virtual address space is exhausted, fall back to using the oldest freed memory, whether that be unused pages, or freed slots.
 * When falling back to old unused pages, if we get an error from the OS from reactivating the page, then fall back to a freed slot.
-* For large objects, instead of unmapping memory, keep the memory mapped but give the resident memory back.
-    - What if all the address space is used?
-A plan for unmapping at some point.
 * Implement handling of multiple threads.
 * On invalid free, print nearest allocation/deallocation stack trace
 * Do the memory protection for bucket metadata too